 For sales tax purposes, the most likely art forms will be visual arts and crafts.

-The focus of the law relates to fine arts, and specifically states that the exemption does not apply to any piece or performance “created or executed for industry oriented, commercial or related production.”
+The focus of the law relates to fine arts only.
+The law specifically states, the exemption does not apply to any piece or performance “created or executed for industry oriented, commercial or related production.”
 So, fine art photography would qualify.
 Commercial photography (for example, wedding photography or photographs taken as part of a commercial assignment) would not qualify.

 Crafts are defined as art objects, either utilitarian or decorative, that are made by hand.
 Examples of traditional and fine crafts are textile art, woodworking, basketmaking, jewelry making, furniture making, metalsmithing, ceramics and pottery, and so on.